Pygolang - Go-like features for Python

 - gimport allows to import python modules by full path in a Go workspace.

 Command gpython provides Python interpreter that supports lightweight threads via tight integration with gevent.
 The standard library of GPython is API compatible with Python standard library, but inplace of OS threads lightweight coroutines are provided, and IO is internally organized via libuv/libev-based IO scheduler.
-Consequently programs can spawn lots of coroutines cheaply, and modules like time, socket, ssl, subprocess etc all could be used from all coroutines simultaneously, in the same blocking way as if every coroutine was a full OS thread.
-This gives ability to scale servers without changing concurrency model and existing code.
+Consequently programs can spawn lots of coroutines cheaply, and modules like time, socket, ssl, subprocess etc - all could be used from all coroutines simultaneously, and in the same blocking way as if every coroutine was a full OS thread.
+This gives ability to scale programs without changing concurrency model and existing code.

 Additionally GPython sets UTF-8 to be default encoding always, and puts go, chan, select etc into builtin namespace.